-MSW Application Timeline, Instructions and Materials
+MSW Application Timeline and Applicant Information

-Notification of Decisions
+Notification of Decisions:

-When the application instructions become available, please review the instructions for in-depth details about eligibility requirements and the application process.
+Please review the instructions for in-depth details about eligibility requirements and the application process.
 Admission is competitive, and applicants are evaluated holistically.
 The Graduate Record Examination (GRE) is not required for the MSW program.
 While there are no prerequisite classes necessary for admission, applicants are strongly encouraged to complete a Statistics course in advance of starting the program.

-MSW Day Program and MSW Extended Degree Program (EDP)
+MSW Day Program and MSW Extended Degree Program

-MSW Advanced Standing Program
+MSW Advanced Standing (Part-time and Full-time)

 Advanced Standing applicants must meet the requirements outlined by the UW Graduate School including the GPA requirement and English proficiency requirement noted above.
 Additionally, to be eligible Advanced Standing applicants must have: